PavanRangani/docs/docs/prd/banking/banking.md

 - When delete is possible shows normal delete confirmation dialog
 - When delete is not possible shows Delete not possible dialog with its details of relation
+- Delete not possible dialog for Checking type [See this](https://drive.google.com/file/d/1w8_ROOB-EC68pXdX8NchgKIg9A7jULKK/view?usp=share_link)
 - During Multi delete, When one of the selected Bank account is referenced anywhere, then we simply deny the action.
 User need to manually delete individual Bank account.

 ### Dispose